-Year Ended March 31, 2018 2017 Net cash used in operating activities \$ (765,793) \$ (722,215) Net cash used in investing activities (171,050) - Net cash provided by financing activities 872,928 804,252 Increase (decrease) in cash and cash equivalents \$ (63,915) \$ 82,037
+Year Ende Year Ended March 31, 2018 2017 Net cash used in operating activities \$ (765,793) \$ (722,215) Net cash used in investing activities (171,050) Net cash provided by financing activities 872,928 804,252 Increase (decrease) in cash and cash equivalents \$ (63,915) \$ 82,037

 The increase in net cash used in operating activities in the year ended March 31, 2018, compared to the same period in 2017, mainly relates to a decrease in prepaid expenses and shares issued for services from fiscal 2017, offset by the non-cash charges of the amortization of the debt discount, changes in fair value of the derivative and warrant liabilities, financing costs in fiscal 2018.
 Additionally, there was an approximate \$2,339,000 gain on settlement of debt in the year ended March 31, 2017.
 The net cash used in investing activities in the year ended March 31, 2018 related to costs paid on construction in process on the new facility.
-The net cash provided by financing activities during the year ended March 31, 2018 arising from proceeds on convertible debentures and the sale of common stock of the Company, offset by payments on outstanding convertible debentures.
+The net cash provided by financing activities increased between periods, with the cash provided by financing activities during the year ended March 31, 2018 arising from proceeds on convertible debentures and the sale of common stock of the Company, offset by payments on outstanding convertible debentures.
 In comparison, the cash provided by financing activities during the year ended March 31, 2017 arose mainly from borrowings on notes payable with related parties.